 What is evidence of eligible expenditure?

-For eligible expenditure item/s purchased (from 1 January 2022), evidence includes:
+For eligible expenditure item/s already purchased (from 1 January 2022), evidence includes:

 The Department reserves the right to seek additional information to confirm that the payment has been made and received by the supplier.